lihaoyi/macropy/readme.md

 Anything within a `with peg:` block is transformed into a `Parser`.
 A `Parser` comes with a `.parse_string(input)` method that attempts to parse the given `input` string.
 This method returns:

-- `Success(output, bindings, remaining_input)` if the parser succeeded; `output` contains the result of the parsing, and is probably what you want, while `bindings` contains any variables bound via the `is` keyword and `remaining_input` is an object containing both the `input` string and the `index` of the last character that was parsed.
+- `Success(output, bindings, remaining)` if the parser succeeded; `output` contains the result of the parsing, and is probably what you want, while `bindings` contains any variables bound via the `is` keyword and `remaining` is an object containing both the `input` string and the `index` of the last character that was parsed.
 The entire `input` must be consumed for parsing to succeed.
 - `Failure(index, failed, fatal=False)`  if the parser failed to parse the input, where `index` contains the index in the input where parsing finally failed (after exhausting all backtracking) and `failed` contains the `Parser` object which failed at that `index`.

 In addition to `parse_string`, a Parser also contains:

 - a `parse_partial(input)` method, which is identical but does not require the entire `input` to be consumed, as long as some prefix of the `input` string matches.
-The `remaining_input` attribute of the `Success` indicates how far into the `input` string parsing proceeded
+The `remaining` attribute of the `Success` indicates how far into the `input` string parsing proceeded
 - a `parse(input)` method, which is similar to `parse_string` except it returns an unboxed result in case of success (i.e. not wrapped in a `Success` object, and thus with no metadata) and raises a `ParseError` in the case of failure.
 This is intended to be a more human-friendly version of `parse_string`, whose `Success` and `Failure` return types are better suited to programmatic manipulation.
 The `ParseError` contains a nice human-readable string detailing exactly what went wrong:

 ```python